oasis-tcs/openc2-jadn/jadn-v1.1.md

 * **Data Value (artifact, document, lexical value, literal value, message)**:
-    An immutable instance of a logical type used for transmission or storage, consisting of a sequence of octets (bytes) or characters in an external data format.
+    An immutable instance of a logical type used for transmission or storage, consisting of a sequence of octets or characters in an external data format.
     Or equivalently, the same sequence as defined by a data model.

 * **Data Format**:
     Serialization rules that specify the media type (e.g., XML, JSON, CBOR, Protobuf),